ibm-cloud-docs/transit-gateway/create-redundant-gre.md

 ## Before you begin
 {: #redundant-gre-begin}

-Before you create a redundant GRE, read the following planning considerations:
+Review [General GRE considerations](/docs/transit-gateway?topic=transit-gateway-helpful-tips#gre-general-considerations) and [Redundant GRE considerations](/docs/transit-gateway?topic=transit-gateway-helpful-tips#redundant-gre-connection-considerations) before you proceed.
+These considerations cover IP address requirements, zone placement, tunnel limits, and other constraints that affect whether the connection can be created successfully.

-* Review [General](/docs/transit-gateway?topic=transit-gateway-helpful-tips#gre-general-considerations) and [Redundant](/docs/transit-gateway?topic=transit-gateway-helpful-tips#redundant-gre-connection-considerations) GRE considerations.
+{: important}

-* You must enter the following four IP addresses when you add a tunnel to a redundant GRE.
+You must enter the following four IP addresses when you add a tunnel to a redundant GRE.

    * **Remote gateway IP** - IP address of your GRE tunnel endpoint.
 This IP address must be a private IP from either a VPC or Classic environment, such as the private IP of a hardware appliance, a virtual server instance, or even a VM.
    * **Local gateway IP** - IP address that your tunnel endpoint connects to.
 This IP is the transit gateway's IP for establishing the tunnel so that when you enter the **Remote tunnel IP** on your tunnel endpoint, you use this IP address.